wqking/eventpp/doc/mixins.md

 > Filter 1, changed i is 38 s is Hi
 > Filter 2, e is 3 passed in i is 38 s is Hi
 > Filter 3, e is 3 passed in i is 38 s is Hi
-> Got event 3, i was 1 but actural is 38 s was Hello but actural is Hi
+> Got event 3, i was 1 but actual is 38 s was Hello but actual is Hi
 > Filter 1, e is 5 passed in i is 2 s is World
 > Filter 1, changed i is 38 s is Hi
 > Filter 2, e is 5 passed in i is 38 s is Hi